-Unless there’s some form of buyer guarantee, don’t take the risk with certain items.
+Unless there’s some form of buyer guarantee, don’t take the risk.
 Who wants a puzzle with a missing piece?

 It’s also wise to avoid anything that mold can grow in.
 Plastic baby dolls with a feeding component or bath toys — which get wet — may be a health hazard.
 And let’s just say there are certain items I don’t ever want to buy secondhand: underwear, baby bottles, you get the idea.

 Look for other cheap ideas if these are on your gift-buying list.
 Keep an eye out, and you’re sure to find discounts and deals on new items.
 (There are tons of coupon-clipping sites and apps that can help you with that search.)